Exfoliative dermatitis in dogs. Dermatitis in dogs - symptoms, diagnosis and treatment. Predisposition to dermatitis in dogs of various breeds

 Types of canine dermatitis

-• Mechanical dermatitis - an ailment resulting from any damage to the skin (cuts, abrasions, scratching after insect bites, etc.).
-The skin on the affected areas looks thin, dry, bright pink, the hair at the site of the wound becomes thinner;
+• Mechanical dermatitis – an ailment that appears as a result of any damage to the skin (cuts, abrasions, scratching after insect bites, etc.).
+The skin on the affected areas looks thin, dry, bright pink, the hair at the wound site becomes thinner;

-• Infectious dermatitis - fungi, bacteria and viruses caused by diseases such as microsporia, staphylococcosis, herpes and others, can affect the skin of an animal (symptoms infectious dermatitis- rash, itching, swelling, suppuration, etc.);
+• Infectious dermatitis – fungi, bacteria and viruses, caused by diseases such as microsporia, staphylococcosis, herpes and others, can affect the skin of an animal (symptoms infectious dermatitis– rash, itching, swelling, suppuration, etc.);

 Symptoms of dermatitis in dogs